Toloka/docs/en/guide/concepts/reviewing-assignments.md

-# Review results
+# Results of assignment review

-If you review Toloker responses yourself and don't want Tolokers who made a lot of mistakes to do your tasks in the future, set up this quality control rule.
+If you don't want Tolokers who made a lot of mistakes to do your tasks in the future, set up this quality control rule.

 ## When to use {#when-use}